Selected Bibliography

 Most of these techniques are supported in the ISO 25178-60x series but this book provides more detailed information and describes a variety of case studies.

-Another excellent reference book is Characterisation of areal surface texture, also published by Springer.
+Another excellent reference is Characterisation of areal surface texture, also published by Springer.
 This book describes post-processing and filtering methods in detail as well as surface texture parameters and also provides several practical applications.
+The second edition was published in Spring 2024.

 A major complement of the areal ISO standards if you want to understand practical areal surface metrology.